edgi-govdata-archiving/web-monitoring-ui/CONTRIBUTING.md

 ### CSS Methodologies:

-Recommend BEM as much as possible (as opposed to (OOCSS, SMACSS, ITCSS)
+Recommend BEM as much as possible (as opposed to OOCSS, SMACSS, ITCSS).

 ### Organization of React files: